openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/core/core_package_api/core_package_interfaces.md

 sealed interface CType
 ```

-Description: Represents an interface that supports interoperability with the C language.
+Function: Represents an interface that supports interoperability with the C language.

-The [CType](core_package_interfaces.md#interface-ctype) interface is a built-in empty interface that serves as the concrete implementation of the [CType](core_package_interfaces.md#interface-ctype) constraint.
-All C-interoperable types implicitly implement this interface, allowing them to be used as subtypes of the [CType](core_package_interfaces.md#interface-ctype) type.
+The [CType](core_package_interfaces.md#interface-ctype) interface is a built-in empty interface in the language.
+It is the concrete implementation of the [CType](core_package_interfaces.md#interface-ctype) constraint.
+All C-interoperable types implicitly implement this interface, so all C-interoperable types can be used as subtypes of the [CType](core_package_interfaces.md#interface-ctype) type.

 > **Note:**
 >
-> - The [CType](core_package_interfaces.md#interface-ctype) interface is an interface type in Cangjie and does not itself satisfy the [CType](core_package_interfaces.md#interface-ctype) constraint.
+> - The [CType](core_package_interfaces.md#interface-ctype) interface is an interface type in Cangjie, but it does not itself satisfy the [CType](core_package_interfaces.md#interface-ctype) constraint.
 > - The [CType](core_package_interfaces.md#interface-ctype) interface cannot be inherited or extended by users.
-> - The [CType](core_package_interfaces.md#interface-ctype) interface does not bypass subtype usage restrictions.
+> - The [CType](core_package_interfaces.md#interface-ctype) interface does not break subtype usage restrictions.

 Example: